What are Showerheads?

 Contaminants Removed by Showerhead Filter

-Although a showerhead filter eliminates these contaminants, remember that all showerhead filters cannot remove these impurities.
+Although a showerhead filter eliminates these contaminants, remember that not all showerhead filters can remove these impurities.

 • Hard scale